-At this stage of the preparation of the WRC-12, it is necessary to highlight the relationship between WRC-12 agenda items and EU policies.
+The CEPT is in the process of finalising European Common Proposals (ECP) It is therefore the right time for highlighting the relationship between WRC-12 agenda items and EU policies.
 Possible common policy objectives are clearly identified in several cases together with suggested actions for the European Commission in order to provide political support to promote these objectives in regular meetings between EC and non-EU countries.